• Skip to primary navigation

 • 1 tablespoon tomato paste

-• 14 ounces canned tomatoes (fire roasted and crushed recommended)
+• 14 ounces diced fire roasted canned tomatoes

 • 1 tablespoon Worcestershire sauce